 Talk Like Your Dosha

-In Ayurveda there is a strong correlation between your unique dosha and your style of communication.
+In Ayurveda, there is a strong correlation between your unique dosha and your style of communication.
 Dosha means “constitutional energy type.”
 It is the predominant energy in your being, with implications for both mind and body.
 There are three different doshas: Vata, Pitta, and Kapha.
 We each have a little of all three in us, but one usually dominates.
 Understanding how your dosha influences your communication creates the possibility of elevating the quality of your thoughts and words.
 Doing this sets you up to achieve greater success in both personal and professional relationships.

 If you’re a Vata you will likely be more talkative than usual these next few months, as Mercury’s direct motion is activating for Vata.
 Vatas are especially sensitive to the movement of Mercury since that dosha is comprised of air and ether (space), elementally.
 Air is the natural domain of Mercury.
 As a communicator, Vata is the most easeful and enthusiastic of the three doshas.
 In fact, inventive thinking, dynamic writing, and engaging speech are three of the strengths of Vata.

-One of the ways you can elevate your communication skills if you are a Vata is to be mindful about over communicating.
+One of the ways you can elevate your communication skills if you are a Vata is to be mindful of over communicating.
 Though you relay ideas with considerably more pizzazz than other doshas, Vata’s downfall is excessive elaboration.
 Exploring ideas is a kind of play for a Vata!
 In many cases, the tendency to describe and embellish can be an asset (it captivates a crowd and makes for good storytelling).
 Vatas are also wonderfully skilled at creating the wording that will allow a complex or emotionally difficult idea to land with grace.
 They often have the ability to design a sort of verbal “traveling basket” for their ideas.
 This basket is tied with a shimmering metaphoric bow, enchanting you as you unwrap it.

 Because of this captivating but circuitous style, Vatas easily become long-winded and lose focus as they head down intriguing intellectual side paths.
 When they need to create more purpose-driven communication, they benefit from being mindful of unnecessary description, elaboration, and redundancy.
 (Recipients of their emails will appreciate the change!)
 Vatas can work on pausing and editing.
 Vatas tend to be a bit snappy and will often send that email without a second look.
 Cultivating mindfulness about these tendencies and learning to be patient and concise will improve professionalism and make Vatas more versatile communicators.